 Alternatively, if you find you're enjoying a specific area of Materials Science, you can choose to switch to one of our dedicated degrees:

 |How you'll learn||

 As well as lectures and tutorials, you'll learn through case studies, design projects, group industrial projects, lab work and manufacturing and plant visits.
 It's varied and hands-on.
-Alongside technical expertise, you'll develop invaluable skills in teamwork, logical reasoning, project management and problem solving.
+In addition to technical expertise, you'll develop invaluable skills in teamwork, logical reasoning, project management and problem solving.

 Within both BEng and MEng courses, you'll have the opportunity to work closely with industry and research.

 |Meet our alumni||

 *The content of individual lecture courses and modules is continually reviewed and updated.
 For more detail on the specific syllabus, course structure and specific content of modules, please contact the Department: firstname.lastname@example.org.